 There’s still a lot you can do to fix your personal data exposure, even now.
 Let’s start with the free things and small behaviors you can change.
 You can do any or all, it’s a mix and match set of choices, minimizing duplication.

 - Reconsider your default web browser choice.
 Chrome is tracking you and odds are you already use GMail, and Google Maps.
 Do you need to give one company everything?
-I use Firefox now.
+I use Firefox as a backup to Brave now.

 - Stop saving passwords, even super strong ones in your browser, and delete the ones they have saved.
 (See 7 below for the free fix).